What Is a Flat White and How Is it Different From a Latte?

 This is an important question since McInnes meant to make a flat white instead of a cappuccino.

-A cappuccino has a lower coffee to milk ratio compared to a flat white.
+A cappuccino has a lower coffee-to-milk ratio compared to a flat white.
 It has a 1:1:1 ratio of espresso, steamed milk, and a thick layer of foam.

 Drink